pyload/pyload/docs/plugins/base_plugin.rst

 One of the most important aspects in software programming is debugging.
 It is especially important for plugins which heavily rely on external input, which is true for all hoster and crypter plugins.
-To enable debugging functionality start pyLoad with ``-d`` option or enable it in the config.
+To enable debugging functionality start pyLoad with the ``-d`` option or enable it in the config.

 You should use ``self.logDebug(msg)`` when ever it is reasonable.
-It is a good pratice to log server output or the calculation of results and then check in the log if it really it what you are expecting.
+It is a good pratice to log server output or the calculation of results and then check in the log if it really is what you are expecting.

 For further debugging you can install ipython [4]_, and set breakpoints with ``self.core.breakpoint()``.
 It will open the python debugger [5]_ and pause the plugin thread.
 To open a ipython shell in the running programm use ``self.shell()``.
-These methods are usefull to gain access to the code flow at runtime and check or modify variables.
+These methods are useful to gain access to the code flow at runtime and check or modify variables.

 .. rubric:: Footnotes